ubrant/documents-format/README.md

 For easy management, supporting files can be kept with documentation.
 Thereby, auto-segregation of documentation files from others requires that documentation files be identified with ***.ubd*** extension (for example: *summary.ubd*).

-Files can be placed under any directory structure inside a single parent directory.
+Files can be placed under any directory structure inside single parent directory.

 Only the described format will be enough to produce valid documentation pages.